AdobeDocs/learning-manager.en/help/migrated/instructors/frequently-asked-questions-for-instructors.md

 ---

-# Frequently Asked Questions for Instructors {#frequently-asked-questions-for-instructors}
+# Frequently Asked Questions for Instructors

 Read on to know the frequently asked questions for instructors in Captivate Prime.